What others say.

 "Amazing.
 So helpful.
 He has covered everything.
 Can’t wait for a copy so I can refer to it frequently.
 I need to keep reminding myself of so many things he covers so well". -Elva Gable

-"In the few years of being around Tom & Joyce, I learned some life long lessons while enjoying great meals and conversations at their home.
-In this book Tom compiled quotes and Scriptural references to grief.
-These along with Tom's own journey have been an inspiration to me.
+"In the few years of being around Tom & and Joyce, I learned some life-long lessons while enjoying great meals and conversations at their home.
+In this book, Tom compiled quotes and Scriptural references to grief.
+These along with Tom's journey have been an inspiration to me.
 I believe they just might be the “ingredients” you may need for your own 'recipe' in managing your grief". -Father Tony Steinacker

 "My husband died June 24th, 2010, the day before my birthday.
 People didn't know whether they should send me a Sympathy card or a Birthday card and I never understood why until now.
 I found it strange, but just let it go.
 Now I know why.
-It is like Tom said in this book, People really don't know what to say and are uncomfortable.
-Finally , at age 74 I now know what to say and do.
-Give them a hug and tell them “I love you and I'm here if you need me.”
+It is like Tom said in this book, People don't know what to say and are uncomfortable.
+Finally, at age 74 I now know what to say and do.
+Hug them, and tell them “I love you and I'm here if you need me.”
 Thank you, Tom for this caring and gentle book.” -Rebecca (Beckie) Mewes Tichenor

 I just finished reading your book and it's beautiful.
 I needed to keep wiping away the tears.
 What a wonderful book I loved it.
 Thanks for sharing your grief journey, Bert

 I have not experienced what Tom has gone through, but once I began reading this book, I could not put it down.
 I began reading around 3:00 pm on the 5th of June, 2022, and finished it by 10:00 pm with one break for dinner and a second one to watch a movie with my wife.